richard-to/kubernetes-experiments/helloworld_api/README.md

 Here we use the `.test` domain since it is a reserved domain.
 I didn't use `.local` since Bonjour uses that domain.

 Basically we specify a host and link it to the helloworld service and port.
-Note that servicePort 5000 is the port to access the helloworld app internally.
-By default, the app is accessed from port 80 externally.
+Note that servicePort is set to 80.
+This is the port to access the helloworld app internally.
+Externally access to the app is also configured for port 80.
+In this case they just happen to be the same.

 ```yml
 apiVersion: extensions/v1beta1